-- Keep your responses to the questions clear and concise. - Prioritise your writing to ensure the most critical information is in a prominent position. - Use dot point writing where possible. - Assume the reader is not familiar with your project. - Additional documents should be directly referenced within the application. - Accurately label attached files and avoid use of acronyms. - Collate documents into singular files where possible e.g. attach one collection of photos in one file rather than uploading multiple individual photos.
+- · Keep your responses to the questions clear and concise. - Prioritise your writing to ensure the most critical information is in a prominent position. - · Use dot point writing where possible. - Additional documents should be directly referenced within the application. - · Accurately label attached files and avoid use of acronyms. - Collate documents into singular files where possible e.g. attach one collection of photos in one file rather than uploading multiple individual photos.